CogComp/arithmetic/README.md

 Code and data used for the paper

   Subhro Roy and Dan Roth.
   Unit Dependency Graph and its Application to Arithmetic Word Problem Solving.
   AAAI 2017.

 Also includes a cleaner implementation of our solver described in

   Subhro Roy and Dan Roth.
   Solving General Arithmetic Word Problems.
   EMNLP 2015.

 If you use the code or data, please cite the above publications.

 ### Data

-Data can be found in the folder data/.
+Data can be found in the folders data/allArith, data/allArithLex, and data/allArithTmpl.
+Each data folder contains the following :

+* questions.json :  file with all questions and corresponding answers
+* rateAnnotations.txt : file containing annotations for vertex labels of UDG.
+Each line contains a question id, and indices of the quantities which are rates.
+The index -1 refers to the question part, indicating that the question is asking for a rate.
+* fold<i>.txt : where i=0, ..., <num_folds> - 1.
+Each fold file contains indices of the problems belonging to the fold.
+Each problem from questions.json should be present in one of the fold files.

 ### Instructions to run the code